-Eggnog is one of my favorite holiday drinks that I sometimes spiked with rum, and always top with a dollop of whipped cream around Christmastime.
+Eggnog is one of my favorite holiday drinks, that sometimes I spike with rum, and always top with a dollop of whipped cream around Christmastime.
 It’s lovely to sip on a creamy glass of nog in front of an open-fire, but eggnog is also nice in baked goods like cakes, cookies and cream pies.
-I have an Eggnog Cheesecake Recipe on my blog that is fabulous, and I hope you will give it a try this holiday season, but today it’s all about pound cake, a gluten-free pound cake.
+I have an Eggnog Cheesecake Recipe on my blog that is fabulous, and I hope you will give it a try this holiday season, but today it’s all about my gluten-free eggnog pound cake.

 1 2/3 cups gluten-free flour

 1/4 teaspoon xanthan gum, optional if already in flour

 1/2 teaspoon salt